 What Should I Do If I Am in an Accident with an Uninsured Motorist in Georgia?

 The most important thing that you can do at the scene of any car accident is to be your own advocate.
-Assuming that you do not need emergency medical attention (and you should still be seen by a doctor as soon as possible), you should begin by taking steps to protect yourself and gather information that you and your uninsured motorist accident lawyer can use to recover just compensation.
+Assuming that you do not need emergency medical attention (and you should still be seen by a doctor as soon as possible), you should begin by taking steps to protect yourself and gather the information that you and your car accident lawyer can use to recover just compensation.

-- Contact emergency services.
 Sometimes, the other driver may wish to work it out between yourselves – especially if the other driver is uninsured.
 However, getting a police report for your car accident gives you a much stronger claim.
 If the accident is anything more than a trivial scrape or ding, call the police immediately.

-- Get contact information from the other driver.
 While at the scene, exchange contact information with the other driver.
 Exchange driver’s licenses so that you’re sure you get a real name.
 Offer insurance information, and exchange license plate numbers.
 Make sure to note the make, model, etc. of the car.

-- Remain calm.
 If you are in an accident with an uninsured driver, they may lose their cool at the scene.
 They may attempt to blame you.
 Remain calm, never admit fault, never apologize, and never try to justify any part of the accident.
 Wait for the police to arrive.

-- Talk to any witnesses at the scene.
 If anyone else at the scene saw what happened, try to get contact information from them.
 Their perspective could be very valuable to you.

-- See a doctor.
 We alluded to this earlier, but even if you don’t feel you are in need of emergency medical care, you should see a doctor as soon as possible after the accident.
 Minor injuries could have major injuries lurking underneath, and if you need to be compensated for any injuries, the sooner you see a doctor, the better.

 Finally, you should always seek out an uninsured motorist accident lawyer before too long.
 You are entitled to compensation to cover the full cost of your damages and any injuries, but you will need to have uninsured motorist accident attorneys working for you from the beginning – especially when the other driver lacks insurance.